You are here: Urology Textbook > Urologic examinations > Imaging > Renal ultrasound

 Renal parenchyma pyelon index:

 The relationship between the dorsal parenchyma to pyelon to ventral parenchyma is normally 1:1:1.
 With increasing age, the kidney atrophy shifts the renal parenchyma pyelon index to 1:2:1.

 Renal Ultrasound Anatomy

 The kidney is a bean-shaped organ, which has usually a smooth convex lateral organ boundary.
 The renal parenchyma is homogeneously hypoechoic, sometimes the medullary pyramids are somewhat less echogenic than the cortex.
-The surrounding fat tissue and the pyelocaliceal system with parapelvic fat is hyperechoic.
-Medial to the pyelocaliceal system, sections of the great vessels and the psoas muscle are visible.
+The surrounding fat tissue and the pyelocalyceal system with parapelvic fat is hyperechoic.
+Medial to the pyelocalyceal system, sections of the great vessels and the psoas muscle are visible.

 Contrast enhanced ultrasound (CEUS):

 CEUS is indicated for the evaluation of cystic lesions of the kidney and for suspected renal infarction.

 - Suspected renal artery stenosis or renal hypertension